-The RFAs that are likely to have an impact on ESA-listed Chinook ESUs taken in SEAK salmon fisheries subject to the PST within the analysis area and timeframe are identified in the environmental baseline and cumulative effects analysis in the 2019 BiOp and are incorporated here by reference.
-As described in other sections of this analysis and in the 2019 BiOp, Chinook salmon ESUs have been and presently are impacted by climate change and its many associated effects, predation, loss of habitat, and other effects that are likely to continue into the reasonably foreseeable future (Crozier et al. 2021; Hilborn 2013; Mongomery 2003; NRC 1996; Sorel et al. 2020).
-Some examples of these effects on Chinook salmon ESUs are provided in this section, but it is not intended to provide a comprehensive list of all past, present, or RFAs.
-It is reasonably certain that state and private actions associated with marine pollution will continue into the future (e.g., state permits for effluent discharges and the status of currently contaminated sites) (NMFS 2011c).
+The RFAs that are likely to have an impact on ESA-listed Chinook ESUs taken in SEAK salmon fisheries subject to the PST within the analysis area and timeframe are identified in the environmental baseline and cumulative effects analysis in the 2019 BiOp and 2024 BiOp (NMFS 2019 and 2024a).
+As described in other sections of this analysis and in the 2019 BiOp and 2024 BiOp, Chinook salmon ESUs have been and presently are impacted by climate change and its many associated effects, predation, loss of habitat, and other effects that are likely to continue into the reasonably foreseeable future (Crozier et al. 2021; Hilborn 2013; Mongomery 2003; NRC 1996; Sorel et al. 2020).
+It is reasonably certain that state and private actions associated with marine pollution will continue into the future (e.g., state permits for effluent discharges and the status of currently contaminated sites) (NMFS 2011a).

 Additionally, forage, water quality, and rearing and spawning habitat are expected to continue to be affected by forestry, grazing; agriculture; channel/bank modifications; road building/maintenance; urbanization; sand and gravel mining; dams; irrigation impoundments and withdrawals; river, estuary, and ocean traffic; wetland loss; forage fish/species harvest; and climate change.
-Lastly, habitat degradation due to hydroelectric operations and effects from hatchery production32 (e.g., competition and reduced fitness associated with introgression and domestication) are identified as factors influencing recovery and are likely to continue (Anderson et al. 2020; Mobrand et al. 2005; NRC 1996; Williamson et al. 2010).
+Lastly, habitat degradation due to hydroelectric operations and effects from hatchery production (e.g., competition and reduced fitness associated with introgression and domestication) are identified as factors influencing recovery and are likely to continue (Anderson et al. 2020; Mobrand et al. 2005; NRC 1996; Williamson et al. 2010).
+More information on the effects of hatchery production are included in the PIP PEIS (NMFS 2024b).

-As mentioned previously, the SEAK fishery has, historically, had a low exploitation rate of ESAlisted Chinook salmon ESUs (0.1-10.5%) relative to other areas in the action area, and these lower relative exploitation rates are expected to occur into the reasonably foreseeable future.
-However, exploitation rates for all Chinook salmon ESUs are projected to decline from these rates in the future based on implementation of the revised 2019 PST Agreement.
+As mentioned previously, the SEAK fishery has, historically, had a low exploitation rate of ESA-listed Chinook salmon ESUs (0.1-10.5%) relative to other fisheries subject to the 2019 PST Agreement, and these lower relative exploitation rates are expected to occur into the reasonably foreseeable future.
+However, exploitation rates for all Chinook salmon ESUs are projected to decline from these rates in the future based on implementation of the revised 2019 PST Agreement (see Table 5-6, Table 5-7, Table 5-8, and Table 5-9).

 Substantial Chinook salmon mortality occurs from marine predators along their migratory route, including by NRKW and pinnipeds (Chasco et al. 2017), and this mortality is expected to continue or increase in the future.
 Chasco et al. (2017) determined that the number of individual salmon consumed by marine mammals in the entire Northeast Pacific has increased 6-fold from 5 to 31.5 million individual salmon from 1975-2015.
 Other marine predators on Chinook salmon include sharks, a variety of other fish, and squid.
 Lastly, bycatch of a small number of ESA-listed Chinook salmon occurs in Gulf of Alaska groundfish fisheries (Guthrie et al. 2022).
-NMFS Alaska Region compiles a yearly report on Chinook bycatch in groundfish fisheries, which it sends to NMFS West Coast Region33.
+NMFS Alaska Region compiles a yearly report on Chinook bycatch in groundfish fisheries, which it sends to NMFS West Coast Region (NMFS 2024e).
+NMFS posts all salmon bycatch data from Alaska groundfish fisheries on the NMFS Alaska Region website.